 Date and reason

-In line with policy I advised that your current level of attendance is not acceptable to the Trust.
+In line with policy I advised that your current level of attendance does not meet the required standard as set out in the Attendance Management policy.
 As a consequence, you were progressed to Stage 1 of the Lead Employer Attendance Management Policy from DATE.

 You informed me at the meeting that you may have an underlying medical condition (DETAIL) which will need to be reviewed by the Lead Employer Health, Work & Wellbeing Department.
 It is important that you attend all HWWB appointments.
 Following receipt of the HWWB advice we will review your absences in line with the new information.
 (Please delete if not applicable).

 You will remain on Stage 1 of the Attendance Management Policy for a period of 12 months.
 I reiterated to you the importance of your attendance improving and informed you that if your absence record does not improve sufficiently (i.e. if you reach one of the ‘trigger points’ laid down in the policy) you will be asked to attend a Stage 2 Formal Review Meeting and the potential outcome of this meeting could result in the issue of a Final Warning.
+Please note that the term “warning” in this policy relates to attendance not misconduct.
+Such warnings will therefore be applied in accordance with the principles and procedures of the Attendance Management policy rather than the Disciplinary Policy and Procedure.

 I appreciate that this may be a difficult time for you and I would wish to remind you that you can obtain pastoral support and further advice relating to the impact of your absence on your training programme from the HEE.
 Should you require further advice and support in the first instance please do not hesitate to contact your Training Programme Director.